Richard-Voragen/Code-Organizer/README.md

 # Code-Organizer
-**This code allows you to organize other coding projects by category to allow you to easily look at your previous work. <br>
-Import the entire folder but the main executable is found in WindowsApplication16\bin\Debug\WindowsApplication16.exe** <br>
+**This code allows you to organize other coding projects by category to allow you to easily look at your previous work. \n Import the entire folder but the main executable is found in WindowsApplication16\bin\Debug\WindowsApplication16.exe** <br>
 ****
 To add new files: